20 Offline Marketing Strategies For Self-Publishers

 Find out about your local radio station.
 Get in touch and tell them your story, offer a free copy of your book to listeners and see if the radio station is up for an interview.
-This is a great way to gain a few buyers and depending on who your target audience is, your book might start flying off the shelves.
+Radio advertising is a great way to gain a few buyers, and depending on who your target audience is, your book might start flying off the shelves.

 #18 Coffee Shops

 Visit all your coffee shops and speak to someone in charge.
 A coffee shop is a great place to read and enjoy the delicate words you have created.
-The owner may buy a few books from you and offer them to customers for free or they may try and sell them for you.
-Again, offer a percentage deal or undersell the book at a markup you are happy with.
-This way they can sell the books for what they want.
+The owner may buy a few books from you and offer them to customers for free, or they may try and sell them for you.
+Again, offer a percentage deal or undersell the book at a markup that makes you feel happy.
+This way, they can sell the books for what they want.

 #19 Business Premises